-The Cloud-native deployment mode is compatible with newer Redis versions and provides a more flexible architecture.
-You can convert a Classic instance to a Cloud-native instance.
+The Cloud-native deployment mode is compatible with higher Redis versions and provides a more flexible architecture.
+This topic describes how to convert a Classic instance to a Cloud-native instance.

 This feature is in public preview.
-To use it, you can submit a ticket to request access.
+To use it, submit a ticket to request access.

 The instance becomes read-only for less than one minute during the conversion.
-This allows the new instance to synchronize incremental data and prevents dual-write issues caused by DNS cache.
-The read-only period may be longer for instances that have high write workloads.
-Perform the conversion during off-peak hours.
+This helps the new instance quickly synchronize incremental data and prevents dual-write issues caused by DNS caching.
+If the instance handles a large number of write requests, the read-only duration may be longer.
+We recommend that you perform the conversion during off-peak hours.

 Only pay-as-you-go instances are supported.
-You must change subscription instances to pay-as-you-go.
+Subscription instances must first be converted to pay-as-you-go instances.

 Network configuration